bterwijn/invocation_tree/README.md

 # Recussion Benefit #

-The benefit recursion brings is that we have more control over which permutations are generated.
-For example if we don't want neighboring elements to be equal we could simply write:
+The benefit recursion brings is that it gives more control over which permutations are generated.
+For example, if we don't want neighboring elements to be equal in all permutatations of 'A', 'B' and 'C' then we could simply write:

 ```python
 import invocation_tree as ivt